ralismark/ibis-wiki/README.md

 This is inspired by the likes of [TiddlyWiki](https://tiddlywiki.com/) and [Logseq](https://logseq.com/), but designed from the ground up to address some of my gripes with them.
 It's wasn't originally meant for use by others, and isn't exactly that stable, but if you want to play around with it, definitely feel free to!

-As of 12 Nov 2021, I've been using this for around 6 months (see: [dogfooding](https://indieweb.org/selfdogfood)).
+As of 16 April 2022, I've been using this for almost a year (see: [dogfooding](https://indieweb.org/selfdogfood)).

-Note: There are currently issues with the autosave mechanism causing loss of data.
+Note: the autosave mechanism does not have any protection against overwriting newer version of the file and causing data loss.
-ETag support is being worked on but is not completely stable (and is disabled by default).
-Additionally, some WebDAV servers (`rclone`'s in particular) do not support ETags.
+This means that you should be very careful when you have multiple instances of this wiki open at the same time (e.g. across different devices).

 ## Running

 `ibis-wiki` requires a WebDAV server to operate, and the address of this will need to be set when you first use this wiki.
 A WebDAV server isn't included here, but any conforming server will suffice as long as the app is able to make requests to it -- it only needs a very minimal subset of the WebDAV API.
 Other than that, this wiki does not require any server-side setup.

+(There also is experimental S3 support, but it is missing documentation)

 ## CORS